 Agreements and Disagreements

-(a) The provision of equality and reciprocity of rights for Spaniards in Gibraltar and Gibraltarians in Spain.
-This will be implemented through the mutual concession of the rights which citizens of EC countries enjoy, taking into account the transitional periods and dero-gations agreed between Spain and the EC.
-The necessary legislative proposals to achieve this will be introduced in Spain and Gibraltar.
-As concerns paid employment, and recalling the general principle of community preference, this carries the implication that during the transitional period each side will be favourably disposed to each other’s citizens when granting work permits.

-(b) The establishment of free movement of persons, vehicles and goods between Gibraltar and the neighbouring territory.

-(c) The establishment of a negotiating process aimed at overcoming all the differences between them over Gibraltar and at promoting co-operation on a mutually beneficial basis on economic, cultural, touristic, aviation, military and environmental matters.
-Both sides accept that the issues will fully maintain its commitment to honour the wishes of the people of Gibraltar as set out in the preamble of the 1969 constitution.
+– taking into account the joint communique agreed at Brussels on 27 November 1984 which established a negotiating process between both countries aimed at overcoming all the differences between them over Gibraltar and at promoting cooperation on a mutually beneficial basis on a number of matters including aviation;

-Insofar as the airspace in the region of Gibraltar is concerned, the Spanish Government undertakes to take early actions necessary to allow safe and effective air communications.

-There will be meetings for this purpose between the Spanish and British Foreign Ministers.
+- taking into account also the discussions within the Council of the Community about the European Commission’s proposals for liberalising air transport;

+- understanding, as a result of the conversations which have taken place between the two Ministers, that both Governments consider that greater cooperation Over the use of Gibraltar airport will be beneficial for both countries and for the population of Gibraltar and the Campo de Gibraltar;

 Search Panorama